raspberrypilearning/stamping-app/en/step_7.md

 Remind yourself what you have learned:

 --- task ---
-I can create and/or modify Costumes and Backdrops in the Paint editor
+I created and/or modify Costumes and Backdrops in the Paint editor
 --- /task ---
 --- task ---
-I can use broadcast to communicate between sprites
+I used broadcast to communicate between sprites
 --- /task ---
 --- task ---
-I can plan a graphical user interface to help a user navigate an app
+I planned a Graphical User Interface (GUI) to help a user navigate an app
 --- /task ---
 --- task ---
-I can experiment between code and design to reach the best results
+I experimented between code and design to reach the best results
 --- /task ---
 --- task ---
-I received comments about my shared project from the Scratch community
+I found a bug in my code and fixed it
 --- /task ---
 --- task ---
 I commented on my code within my Scratch project